The Challenge: We get caught up in making everything perfect–but at what cost?

 In a perpetually chaotic world, perfectionism appears to allow us some semblance of order and control.
-As a teen, I couldn’t control my emotions, but I could paint tricolor stripes on my nails to coordinate with my yellow, red and green outfit that day.
+As a teen, I couldn’t control my emotions, but I could paint tricolor stripes on my nails to coordinate with my yellow, red, and green outfits that day.
 While I couldn’t control my own mind, I could enhance its development by reading books on self-improvement.
-I would become a better human being who would one day marry the perfect man and raise perfect children (unlike my parents whose parenting mistakes I fully planned to correct with my own kids).
+I would become a better human being who would one day marry the perfect man and raise perfect children (unlike my parents, whose parenting mistakes I fully planned to correct with my own kids).

-But real perfectionism goes beyond arranging your towels in eleven different sections aka Friends’ Monica Geller.
-According to a study published in a journal of the American Psychological Association, perfectionism can be devastatingly crippling, leading to anxiety, depression and an increased risk for suicide.
+But real perfectionism goes beyond arranging your towels in eleven different sections, aka Friends’ Monica Geller.
+According to a study published in the Journal of the American Psychological Association, perfectionism can be devastatingly crippling, leading to anxiety, depression, and an increased risk of suicide.

 Gordon Flett has been researching perfectionism for the last 25 years.
 “Perfectionists tend to be under chronic stress, in part due to the pressure that is on them,” he observed with me in an interview.

 1) Self-Oriented Perfectionism, where expectations to be perfect come from another person, such as a parent, spouse, or teacher.

 2) Socially-Prescribed Perfectionism, where people respond to external societal pressure by trying to appear perfect.
 These people tend to promote their strengths and accomplishments while hiding mistakes and flaws, so others have a favorable impression of them.
 Meanwhile, inside, they feel inadequate “like an imposter.”